 Marie is working with the Innovation Barometer, analysis and evaluation.
 She has experience working with analysis, evaluation and public sector development in Copenhagen Municipality and in Esbjerg Municipality.
 Loves working with statistics and is allergic to poorly done surveys (that is to be considered an industrial injury).
 Born and raised north of Copenhagen.
 Marie bakes industrial sized cakes whenever she has an excuse to do so, and has been watching Formula 1 since the days when Ferrari won championships.
 MSc in sociology from the University of Copenhagen in 2016.

-Didde is currently taking a masters degree in Business Administration and Communication at Copenhagen Business School.
+Didde has finished a masters degree in Business Administration and Communication at Copenhagen Business School.
 Previously, she has been sharing the good stories about Danish cycling solutions at the Danish Cyclists’ Federation and Cycling Embassy of Denmark.
 Didde grew up in Central Jutland, and due to the many late nights at Crazy Daisy she has lost the ability to listen to music without dancing.
 At COI, Didde assists with research- and communication tasks and seizes what is being thrown her way.

 In collaboration with The Institute for Organization at Copenhagen Business School, COI is financing a three-year project to investigate how public sector innovation creates value at the front-end of the public sector.
 Ditte conducts field work in day care and is interested in how new ideas travel between organizations and people and makes sense in practice.
 The project runs until August 1st 2021.